Pluripotential theory on Teichm\"uller space II -- Poisson integral formula: Introduction

 Applying the Poisson integral formula \eqref{eq:main-Poisson-integral-formula} to $V\equiv 1$, we deduce that the Hubbard-Masur function is constant.
 Namely, the volume of the unit ball in $\mathcal{MF}$ with respect to the extremal length depends only on the topological type of $\Sigma_{g,m}$ (cf. Corollary \ref{coro:Hubbard-Masur-constant}).
 This is first proved by Mirzakhani and Dumas (cf. \cite[Theorem 5.10]{MR3413977}).

 The Poisson integral formula is thought of as a generalization of the mean value theorem.
 Namely, the value of a (pluri)harmonic function in the domain is the average of the boundary value with harmonic measures.
 Applying the Poisson integral formula \eqref{eq:main-Poisson-integral-formula}, we will give the vector-valued (quadratic differential-valued) measures on $\mathcal{PMF}$ which describe the $\partial$ and $\overline{\partial}$-differentials of pluriharmonic functions on $\teich_{g,m}$ which is continuous on the Bers closure (cf. \S\ref{subsubsec:presentation-differential}).
-Applying this description to the trace functions of boundary groups of the Bers slice, we will represent Wolpert's quadratic differentials which corresponds to the differentials of the hyperbolic lengths of closed geodesics in terms of the Hubbard-Masur differentials by the averaging procedure (cf. \eqref{eq:Diff-holo-functions} and Proposition \ref{prop:Wolpert-Hubbard-Masur}).
-The representation gives an interaction between the $L^2$-geometry on Teichm\"uller space (Weil-Petersson geometry) and the $L^1$ or $L^\infty$-geometry (Finsler geometry) on Teichm\"uller space (Teichm\"uller geometry).
+Applying this description to the trace functions of boundary groups of the Bers slice, we will represent Wolpert's quadratic differentials $\Theta_{\gamma,x}$ which corresponds to the differentials of the hyperbolic lengths of closed geodesics $\gamma$ in terms of the Hubbard-Masur differentials $q_{F,x}$ ($F\in \mathcal{MF}$) by the averaging procedure as follows. \begin{theorem}[Representation of Wolpert's differentials] For $x\in \teich_{g,m}$ and $\gamma\in \pi_1(\Sigma_{g,m})$, we have